 Compared to traditional private real estate investments, fees are significantly lower on the Fundrise platform.
 In this article, we will be explaining what these fees are and what, if any, hidden costs exist.

-I started out with a $5,000 Fundrise investment and since then I have scaled it up to $25,000.
+I started with a $5,000 Fundrise investment and since then I have scaled it up to $25,000.
 I will be sharing screenshots from my account to show you the fees down below.

-The first is the asset management fee.
+The first is called an asset management fee.
 This fee goes toward the management and oversight of real estate investments as well as the normal business expenses incurred.
+This fee pays for a variety of expenses such as the accounting, construction, financing, zoning, sales, and marketing associated with the maintenance of a property.
 The asset management fee is 0.85% annually.

 |First 90 Days||None|

 |3 To 4 Years||2%|

 |4 To 5 Years||1%|